 - Transmitter—The transmitter is a headphone that is worn behind the ear.
 It receives electrical signals from the speech processor and sends them through the skin to the receiver.

 - Receiver—The receiver is the part that is implanted.
-It is a magnetic disk about the size of a quarter.
+It is a magnetic disc about the size of a quarter.
 It is placed under the skin behind one ear.
 A wire that runs from the receiver to an electrode is placed in the inner ear, where it stimulates the nerves of the cochlea.

 |Copyright © Nucleus Medical Media, Inc.|